Algebraic Cobordism and \'Etale Cohomology: Proof of Main Theorems

 \subsection{Bott inverted algebraic cobordism}

 We made choices when defining Bott elements for $\MGL$.
 As for the case of $\M\ZZ$ in Lemma~\ref{lem:noambiguity1} we note that the corresponding Bott inverted algebraic cobordism spectrum is independent of the choice of a Bott element.
-We invert the Bott elements again using the discussion in \S\ref{per}, taking care that sometimes we have to invert in the homotopy category instead of the $\infty$-category; see \S\ref{sect:incoh} for the former procedure. \begin{lemma} Suppose that $\tau^{\MGL}_{\ell^{\nu}},\tau'^{\MGL}_{\ell^{\nu}}$ are two choices of $\MGL$-theoretic mod-$\ell^{\nu}$ Bott elements as in Lemma~\ref{lemma:mgl-bott-2powers} for $\ell=2$, and Lemma~\ref{lem:mgl-bott-oddpowers} for $\ell$ odd.
+We invert the Bott elements again using the discussion in \S\ref{sect:incoh}, i.e., in the homotopy category instead of the $\infty$-category.
+This is in contrast with the situation we previously described with motivic cohomology and stems from the lack of coherent multiplication in Moore spectra. \begin{lemma} Suppose that $\tau^{\MGL}_{\ell^{\nu}},\tau'^{\MGL}_{\ell^{\nu}}$ are two choices of $\MGL$-theoretic mod-$\ell^{\nu}$ Bott elements as in Lemma~\ref{lemma:mgl-bott-2powers} for $\ell=2$, and Lemma~\ref{lem:mgl-bott-oddpowers} for $\ell$ odd.
 Then the resulting Bott inverted spectra $\MGL/{\ell^{\nu}}[(\tau^{\MGL}_{\ell^{\nu}})^{-1}]$ and $\MGL/{\ell^{\nu}}[(\tau'^{\MGL}_{\ell^{\nu}})^{-1}]$ are equivalent. \end{lemma} \begin{proof} First, suppose that $\ell$ is an odd prime.
 When $\nu =1$, the Bott elements are constructed from the corresponding Bott elements for $\M\ZZ/\ell$; see the proof of Lemma~\ref{lem:bottperm2}.
 Since $\MGL/\ell$ has a unital multiplication, we may form the Bott inverted spectrum $\MGL/\ell[(\tau^{\MGL}_{\ell})^{-1}]$ via the formula in~\eqref{incoh-mult}.
 In this case Lemma~\ref{lem:noambiguity1} and the convergence of the Bott inverted slice spectral sequence (Proposition~\ref{prop:conv-invert} below) gives us the desired result.

 For $\nu \geq 2$, the elements are obtained via Bockstein spectral sequences.
 Therefore, any two choices of $\tau_{\ell^{\nu}}^{\MGL}$ differ by an $\ell$-divisible element, and so the difference acts nilpotently on the spectrum $\MGL/\ell^{\nu}$.
 Hence, the results of inverting both elements, using the formula in~\eqref{incoh-mult}, are again equivalent (compare with the case of algebraic $K$-theory discussed in \cite{eventuallysurjects}).